 - 207. Defendants Gerald P. Nehra and Richard W. Waak, along with the entities Law Offices of Nehra and Waak, Gerald P. Nehra, Attorney at Law, PLLC, and Richard W. Waak, Attorney at Law, PLLC (hereafter sometimes collectively referred to as "Attorney Defendants") are self-proclaimed multi-level marketing ("MLM") specialist attorneys.
-(See, e.g., Nehra Endorsement at 7:5510) - 208.
-During the course of TelexFree's fraudulent scheme, the above-named Attorney Defendants acted as legal counsel to TelexFree.
+(See, ' Nehra Endorsement at 7:5510 - 208.
+During the course of TelexFree's fraudulent scheme, the above-named Attorney Defendants acted as legal counsel to TelexFree. - 209.
+Attorney Nehra had previously acted as counsel to other multi-level marketing firms, which were forced, closed by federal and/or state authorities due to fraudulent pyramid and Ponzi schemes, including Zeek Rewards and AdSurfDaily.
+11 - 210.
+In fact, during the investigation of the AdSurfDaily scheme, Attorney Nehra filed an affidavit in court representing that AdSurfDaily was "not a Ponzi Scheme."
+Subsequently, in 2008, AdSurfDaily was forced to cease operations by federal authorities after being found to be a Ponzi scheme; a fact later admitted to by its principal.
+13 - 211.
+Attorney Nehra also previously served in an advisory capacity to Zeek Rewards.
+Zeek Rewards was later found to be an unlawful Ponzi scheme and was shut down by federal authorities.